-- At a minimum, all existing and new suppliers must ensure that all effluents from all facilities producing for LS&Co. meet all applicable legal discharge requirements and comply in all respects with the ZDHC Wastewater Guidelines and the limits set forth in Appendix A Table 1 therein: https://uploads-ssl.webflow.com/5c4065f2d6b53e08a1b03de7/5db70334bd2f007e2fbc8577_ZDHC_WastewaterG - uidelines V1.1 JUL19 compressed%20(1).pdf Factories should ensure that all effluents from all facilities producing for LS&Co. comply in all respects with the ZDHC Wastewater Guidelines and the limits set forth in Appendix A ssl.webflow.com/5c4065f2d6b53e08a1b03de7/5db70334bd2f007e2fbc8577 ZDHC Waste waterGuidelines_V1.1_JUL19_compressed%20(1).pdf
+- At a minimum all existing and new suppliers must ensure that all effluents from all factories producing for LS&Co. meet all applicable legal discharge requirements and comply in all respects with the ZDHC Waste water Guidelines and the limits set forth in Table 2 ZHDC Heavy Metals and Table 3 ZDHC Conventional and Anions. - Factories should ensure that all effluents from all factories producing for LS&Co. comply in all respects with the ZDHC Wastewater Guidelines and the limits set fourth in the table 1 "ZDHC MRSL" and Table 4 "ZDHC Sludge"